dankle/mocha-espresso/README.md

 own thread while the main thread will keep track of the reports.
 When all tests are done one summarized report will be created, and if configured to do so, comment and commit status will be added to a PR on github.

-This tool will also generate reports in both json and xml, compatible with [xunit](https://wiki.jenkins-ci.org/display/JENKINS/TestComplete+xUnit+Plugin).
+This test runner will also generate reports in both json and xml, compatible with [xunit](https://wiki.jenkins-ci.org/display/JENKINS/TestComplete+xUnit+Plugin).

 ---